 The Smithsonian American Art Museum, aka SAAM, is part of Washington D.C.’s Smithsonian Institution.

 Along with the Renwick Gallery, SAAM boasts an art collection worthy of international attention.
 More than 7,000 artists are part of the expansive collection of exhibits.
 A large portion of the museum’s collection of artworks resides in the Old Patent Office Building alongside the collection belonging to the National Portrait Gallery.
-(Fun fact: You’ll visit both museums on our company team building and Un-Highlights tours!)
+(Fun fact: You’ll visit both museums on our company team building in DC and Un-Highlights tours!)

 Fun Facts About The Smithsonian American Art Museum